kennu290/Stormworks-Logitech-G29-Integration/microcontroller-guide.md

 The wheel spinner outputs a value ranging from 1 to -1.
 Instead of treating it as a button input, I have decided to directly transfer this value to Stormworks.
 You can access it through the "Buttons" node on channel 1 as a number input.
 This is so you could build your own logic on top of this.

-The D-Pad is currently not available due to me being lazy af, but will be in the future.
+> **Note:** The D-Pad is currently not available due to me being lazy af, but will be in the future.

 # LED Control